buidler-labs/hashgraph-venin-docs/src.docs/markdown/quick-start.md

 - `HEDERAS_NETWORK` : can be either one of the official networks (`previewnet`, `testnet` or `mainnet`) or, for a more close-tight experience, `customnet`
 - `HEDERAS_OPERATOR_ID` and `HEDERAS_OPERATOR_KEY` are the operator's account id and private key which will pay for the transactions.

 If you don't have a pair of operator credentials, you can create a `testnet`/`previewnet` account for free if you register on the [Hedera Portal](https://portal.hedera.com/register).
+Once created, your test-account will auto top-up daily, free of charge, to `10000`ℏ.

 Having the `.env` file available with the required values is enough to allow for successfully re-running the above example.